- About Us

-Program dates for Spring 2013 are posted below.
+Specific program dates are posted below.
 All flights should be booked according to these dates.
 Please consult the Traveling to Manipal section for instructions on how to book your flights.
 Remember that flights from the U.S. arrive in India the day after they depart from the U.S. Be sure to confirm that you are departing the U.S. on the first date listed below.

 The 16-17 week semester begins with an orientation.
 Students are acclimated to their new environment through introductory lectures on Indian culture, training on health and safety, and given an introduction to campus life.
 Once students have settled into their dorms, they begin their coursework.
 Field excursions and site visits are woven into the semester schedule.
 The semester concludes with a final seminar where experiences are discussed and students are prepared for their return home.